iq-motion-control/iq-module-communication-doc/docs/clients/coil_temperature_estimator.rst

 ~~~~~~

 To use the Coil Temperature Estimator Client in Python, include ``iqmotion`` and create a module that has the Coil Temperature Estimator Client within it's firmware.
-See Table below for available messages.
+See the Message Table below for available messages.
 All message strings use the Short Names.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the Temperature Estimator Client is: